FlipFlop1974/BnR-APPnSettings/README.md

 ## The structure of the config.json file
 Note that all details are within the object or linked.
 This means that they can be repeated or simply occur individually.
 See the file **config.json** as an example.
+It is not necessary to classify.
+The script automatically detects which type is in question.
 ```
 {
   "Title": [